18kimn/blog/src/routes/[postType]/writing/modules-pattern-r/index.md

 messier, with the creation of variables like `mod_with_controls_propensity_weights_logged`.

-The general rule is this: the more intermediary objects you have in your global environment, the less likely it is for your code to be reproducible.
+A crude rule of thumb: the more intermediary objects you have in your global environment, the less likely it is for your code to be reproducible.

-Two items help with this.
+Two devices help with this issue.
 The first is the pipe, as shown above.
 But the second are _scoped environments_, where variables created do not modify the global environment.
 Here's an example: